chandreshkkhatri/swipe-cards/README.md

-# 📰 News Swiper - React Native Boilerplate
+# 📰 Swipe Cards - React Native Boilerplate

 A beautiful, modern news swiping application built with React Native and Expo.
 Swipe through news articles with smooth animations and an intuitive user interface.